Wundero/package-json-upgrade/README.md

 Shows available updates in package.json.
 Offers quick actions to guide you in your updating.

+Fork of the package by pgsandstrom but with enhanced support for pnpm and jsr.

 ## Preview

 The available updates are shown as color coded decoration to the right of each line.